top of page

 Comparison of DatologyAI Classification-Optimized ViT-B/32 models to external ViT-B/32 models.
 External results are all obtained from the OpenCLIP repo.
 Cls Avg = mean across 25 classification datasets (see How We Evaluate).

 Table 3: Comparison of DatologyAI Classification-Optimized ViT-B/32 models to external ViT-B/32 models.
 External results are all obtained from the OpenCLIP repo.
 Cls Avg = mean across 25 classification datasets (see How We Evaluate).
+We note that there are ViT-B/32 models in the OpenCLIP repo that outperform the models we trained on DatologyAI-curated data (primarily those trained with 34B-sample training budgets and/or larger images sizes), but the core claim we aim to emphasize here is that DatologyAI-curated data are competitive with models trained with substantially larger batch sizes, more compute, and on much larger datasets.

 For instance: